 - Accountants who have clients who want to invest in property

 - Attorneys who have clients who want to invest in real estate

 - Bankers who have potential investors

 When looking for possible equity investors, developers should gather information about them, such as their investment expertise, income, financial resources, and net worth.
-This information should give developers a thorough grasp of the possible investor and indicate whether they will be an asset or a liability to the project.
+This information gives developers a thorough grasp of the possible investor and indicates whether they will be an asset or a liability to the project.

-If they have little experience with equity finance property development, this could lead to misunderstandings if the project fails.
+If they have no or little experience with equity financing, this could lead to misunderstandings if the project fails.
 Don't oversell any equity financing advantage of your project, or they'll blame you for the project's demise or failure to meet its financial goals.

-There are many investors for Property development investment, especially if the profits appear attractive.
+There are many investors for property development, especially if the profits appear attractive.
 There are three other sources of possible equity partners, in addition to the list of investors mentioned above: new or prospective migrants, financial institutions, and construction contractors.

 Newcomers to the country

 Wealthy migrants always look for business and investment opportunities when they arrive in a new country.
 Prospective business migrants may be required to start a business to qualify for permanent residency in specific instances.